Rico Payton: New Orleans Saints

 After going unselected in the 2024 NFL draft, Payton was signed by the New Orleans Saints as an undrafted free agent.
 After impressing in training camp and preseason, he made the team's 53-man roster for the 2024 season.

 On August 26, 2025, Payton was waived by the Saints with an injury designation as part of final roster cuts.

 New York Giants

 On August 27, 2025, Payton was claimed off waivers by the New York Giants, but was placed on injured reserve two days later.
-He was activated on November 1.
+He was activated on November 1, ahead of the team's Week 9 matchup against the San Francisco 49ers.

+On July 7, 2026, Payton was waived by the Giants with an injury designation.